 - 9b++) Events other than those specified in Regulation 9b may be held during a competition, but will be considered unofficial and therefore will not be included in the official results of the competition.

-- 9f5+) The result for an attempt is DNS if the competitor was eligible for the attempt and did not attempt it.
+- 9f5+) The result for an attempt is DNS if the competitor was eligible for the attempt and did not begin it (see Regulation A3b2).
 If the competitor did not qualify for an attempt (e.g. in a combined round), he does not have any result for the attempt.

 - 9q+) RECOMMENDATION Events and rounds should have at least 2 competitors.

 - 10f+) The misalignment limits are selected so that they provide a natural cutoff between one state of a puzzle (without penalty) and a state one move away.

 Article 11: Incidents